DuckTalk/Backend/doc/API.md

 ### /api/token

 #### GET
+Request a new token

 Client:

-- "type": "token" (Defines what is requested)
-- "auth": (A dictionary containing authentification data)
+- "data": (A dictionary containing the request data)
-    - "type": "password" (The type of authentification)
     - "email": "testuser@mail.com" (The user email)
     - "pw_hash": "" (The hashed user password)